bass-assembler/bass-history-kit/sources/Near/README.md

-Source material from byuu
+Source material from Near
 =========================

 The files in this directory
-(with the exception of this README and `changelog_list.txt`) were provided by directly by byuu via https://twitter.com/byuu_san
+(with the exception of this README and `changelog_list.txt`) were provided by directly by Near